agile-learning-institute/stage0/bots/FRAN.md

 **Make**: When the exercise enters the Make activity Fran will guide discussion to identify the key observations that will be the focus of the next exercise, or any observations that should be addressed in a future workshop.
 This can be accomplished through discussion to consensus, or by voting or ranking.

 # Product Launch
-How Fran works with Sam to Launch a Product
+How Fran works with Pax to Launch a Product

 ```mermaid
 graph TD